Celebrating women's connection to forests

 Lumber Jills operating portable 'liner' saw at Rendlesham Forest, Suffolk, July 1945

-Women in forestry today
+Roles for women in forestry today

-Women have long played an important role in the forestry sector but they remain under-represented.
 As tree planting increases across the country, so too does the demand for a diverse, skilled forestry workforce.

 Female forestry volunteer laughing at work